 By entering the recipient’s name in the title, one will definitely pay attention to the e-mail sent.
 For example, instead of the title “Request to send a report” or “Report for March,” the title “John> report sending 24.04” will be more effective.

 When going to the content of the email, you need to be equally attentive.
 The sentence: “Kate, I think we have to work on it” will cause dispersion of responsibility again.
-Therefore, the message should be changed to: “Kate, please work on it, and we will discuss it later.”
+Therefore, you should change the message to: “Kate, please work on it, and we will discuss it later”.
 We should also remember that all arrangements made during the conference call must be written down and sent to the team in an e-mail version, of course, specified precisely.

 No one is a lonely island.

+Communication and collaboration is important for remote teams.
 It might be self-evident, but the team won’t go far as a band if they don’t really want to create it.
-Significant correspondence, every update, every event that affects the team – everything should be shared with the members.
+Significant correspondence, every update, every event that affects the team – you should share everything with the members.
 This is essential for implementing a sense of virtual teamwork: no one is a lonely island, even if sitting alone in a home office, even if it is in a different country.